Hussein-249/dynamic-multipage-template/README.md

 <div id="tests">
 This project will include both Jest for unit tests and Selenium for end-to-end testing.
 These packages are included under devDependencies in package.json.
 Currently, only a basic database unit test has been written.

 I've also added Artillery as a dependency for load testing, with a spike test configured in artillery-config.yaml.
-In the application's current iteration, the
+In the application's current iteration, it does not appear to handle load testing well.
 </div>

 # Development Roadmap